Port Security Unit: Waterside Security Division

 The Waterside Security Division (WSD) is equipped with six Kvichak (Vigor) 32-foot Transportable Port Security Boats (TPSBs), which are the fourth generation of the TPSBs used by the Coast Guard for the port security missions.
 These boats are armed with three mounted machine guns, in addition to the crew's personal weapons.

-The main purpose of the Waterside Security Division is to provide maritime protection to key HVAs, such as warships and military supply vessels, military bases, ports, harbors, and piers.
-Through the use of vigilant escort and patrol techniques, the HVA is protected from asymmetrical threats, such as assaults by small boats or swimmers.
+The main purpose of the Waterside Security Division is to provide maritime protection to key high-value assets (HVAs), such as warships and military supply vessels, military bases, ports, harbors, and piers.
+Through the use of vigilant escort and patrol techniques, the HVA is protected from asymmetric threats, such as small-boat assaults or swimmers.